Every business will eventually need to get a phone system to support the needs of their employees and customers.

 …right from your internet browser, without having to call your provider.
 You’ll get more control over your phone system, and the ability to change things as you need.

 Wireless headsets are the modern-day equivalent of desk phones.
 They’re headsets with speakers and a microphone that allow you to make VoIP calls—without being stuck in one location.

 Check whether your provider offers wireless VoIP headsets if you have a customer support department.
 That way, agents can chat with customers without needing to be at their desks.
 And, customers get responses to their questions.
 It’s a win-win all around.

 The cost of a new phone system is likely your biggest concern.

 Business communication is important, but it can be expensive.
-And with so many options, it’s tough to know what price range you should expect from a business phone service.
+And with so many options, it’s tough to know what price range you should expect from a commercial phone service.

 Office Phone System Hardware

 Hardware, such as desk phones, is optional when picking your business phone system.
 VoIP phones are recommended in an office environment because they have productivity advantages.

 For example, you might have a busy open-plan office.
 Your customer service team are chatting all day long, and they’re not using headsets.
 It’s distracting—which is why open offices can reduce productivity by 70%.

 Equipment such as: